 Communications are fully encrypted using Transport Layer Security and Secure Real-time Transport Protocol, so you can be sure messages and calls aren’t being intercepted.
 Secure coding practices are used to ensure that the technology is safe.
 Fraud detection tools are also built into the system.

-One popular choice is Dialpad, which has prices beginning at $15 per user per month.
-It has an impressive range of features and like 8x8, has comprehensive security.
-However, there’s no video conferencing functionality.
+One popular choice is Dialpad, which has prices beginning at $15 per user per month when paid annually.
+It has an impressive range of features and like 8x8, has comprehensive security and decent video conferencing performance.

-Another option is RingCentral Office.
-This is more expensive, starting at $19.99 per user per month, but it comes with a suite of advanced features and integrations with numerous CRM programs and other software, including AI-driven call monitoring.
+Another option is RingCentral MVP (formerly known as RingCentral Office).
+This is more expensive, starting at $19.99 per user per month, but it comes with a suite of advanced features and integrations with numerous CRM programs and other software, including some pretty impactful AI-driven features like call monitoring.

 There’s not much to fault with the 8x8 X Series.
 The app combines multiple methods of communication into one efficient workspace, and there are multiple useful features, such as analytics, integration with other software, and video conferencing.
 Also, the security is among the best on the market.

-One downside is that the quality of tech support isn’t always great.
+One downside is that the quality of tech support seems to be a little sub-standard.
 However, the pricing is quite good, with plenty of features packed into one of the most affordable VoIP packages that you’ll find.